 - identify any admitted failings

-- set out the person’s mitigation for the breaches
+- set out the firm's or individual's mitigation for the breaches

-- identify the action the person has taken or has committed to take
+- identify any action the regulated firm or individual has taken or has committed to take

-- identify any sanction imposed by the agreement and the factors we have taken into account in deciding on the outcome and to agree a RSA; and
+- identify any sanction imposed by the agreement, the factors we have taken into account in deciding the outcome, and why we have decided to agree an RSA

 - provide that costs are payable.